getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 [**Unstructured Extra Data**](#extra-context)

-: Arbitrary unstructured data which is stored with an event sample
+: Arbitrary unstructured data which the Sentry SDK stores with an event sample

 &nbsp;
 ## Capturing the User
-Sending users to Sentry will unlock a number of features, primarily the ability to drill down into the number of users affecting an issue, as well to get a broader sense about the quality of the application.
+Sending users to Sentry will unlock many features, primarily the ability to drill down into the number of users affecting an issue, as well to get a broader sense about the quality of the application.

 Capturing the user is fairly straight forward: